 For the best texture, I don’t recommend using ONLY whole wheat flour.
 If you use whole wheat flour as the only flour, the muffins can turn out a bit dry and might be too dense.
 However, you can use 1/2 whole wheat and 1/2 all-purpose flour with good results.

-These pumpkin muffins are absolutely incredible warm, straight out of the oven, but we love them even more the next day after the flavors have a chance to really intensify.
+These babies are absolutely incredible warm, straight out of the oven, but we love them even more the next day after the flavors have a chance to really intensify.

 - To store leftovers.
-Let the muffins cool completely on a wire rack before placing them in a storage container.
+Let them cool completely on a wire rack.
 Next, line the bottom of an airtight storage container with a paper towel and place the muffins in a single layer on the paper towel.
 Finally, top your muffins with another paper towel to absorb the excess moisture.
 Store at room temperature for up to about 2 to 3 days in an airtight container.
-If you need to store the muffins for a longer period of time, I’d recommend keeping them in the fridge or the freezer.
+If you need to store them for a longer period of time, I’d recommend keeping them in the fridge or the freezer.
 You can microwave refrigerated muffins for about 10-15 seconds to make them taste like they were freshly baked.

 - To freeze.
 These muffins, like most, freeze beautifully!
-Individually wrap the banana muffins in plastic, then place them in a resealable bag and freeze for up to 3 months.
+Individually wrap them in plastic, then place them in a resealable bag and freeze for up to 3 months.
 Remember to label the bag with the date!
 Let the muffins thaw at room temperature or rewarm gently in the microwave.

 Here’s a few of my muffin-baking essentials:

 - Mixing bowls – Any mixing bowls will do the trick.
 I love this stainless steel, nonslip mixing bowl set from Target.